Vulkan Environment for SPIR-V

 Precision and Operation of SPIR-V Instructions

-The following rules apply to half, single, and double-precision floating-point instructions:
+The following rules apply to operations on all floating-point values:

-• Positive and negative infinities and positive and negative zeros are generated as dictated by IEEE 754, but subject to the precisions allowed in the table below.
+• Positive and negative infinities and positive and negative zeros are generated as dictated by IEEE 754 for the specified encoding, but subject to the precisions allowed by each operation for a given encoding, as specified in Precision of Individual Operations.

 • Signaling NaNs are not required to be generated and exceptions are never raised.
 Signaling NaN may be converted to quiet NaNs values by any floating-point instruction.

-• The set of operations OpPhi, OpSelect, OpFunctionCall, OpReturnValue, OpVectorExtractDynamic, OpVectorInsertDynamic, OpVectorShuffle, OpCompositeConstruct, OpCompositeExtract, OpCompositeInsert, OpTranspose, OpCopyObject, OpCopyLogical, OpCopyMemory, OpSubgroupReadInvocationKHR, OpSubgroupFirstInvocationKHR, OpGroupNonUniformRotateKHR, OpCooperativeMatrixLoadKHR, OpCooperativeMatrixStoreKHR, OpCooperativeMatrixLoadNV, OpCooperativeMatrixStoreNV, OpAtomicLoad, OpAtomicStore, OpAtomicExchange, OpStore, and OpLoad are referred to as bit-preserving operations.
+• The set of operations OpPhi, OpSelect, OpFunctionCall, OpReturnValue, OpVectorExtractDynamic, OpVectorInsertDynamic, OpVectorShuffle, OpCompositeConstruct, OpCompositeExtract, OpCompositeInsert, OpTranspose, OpCopyObject, OpCopyLogical, OpCopyMemory, OpGroupNonUniformBroadcast, OpGroupNonUniformBroadcastFirst, OpGroupNonUniformShuffle, OpGroupNonUniformShuffleXor, OpGroupNonUniformShuffleUp, OpGroupNonUniformShuffleDown, OpGroupNonUniformQuadBroadcast, OpGroupNonUniformQuadSwap, OpSubgroupReadInvocationKHR, OpSubgroupFirstInvocationKHR, OpGroupNonUniformRotateKHR, OpCooperativeMatrixLoadKHR, OpCooperativeMatrixStoreKHR, OpCooperativeMatrixLoadNV, OpCooperativeMatrixStoreNV, OpCooperativeMatrixLoadTensorNV, OpCooperativeMatrixStoreTensorNV, OpAtomicLoad, OpAtomicStore, OpAtomicExchange, OpStore, and OpLoad are referred to as bit-preserving operations.

 • The floating-point environment used for an instruction can be determined as follows: